guceda/dyre/README.md

 # DYnamic text masking for improved REading on digital devices.

 ## Description
 Dynamica text masking tool for improved reading on digital devices.
-A working demo can be accessed under the following link: [guceda/dyre](https://guceda.github.io/dyre/) (full-screen chrome)
+A working demo can be accessed under the following link: [guceda/dyre](https://guceda.github.io/dyre/)

 ## Installing / Getting started 🔧